open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 - User experience is worse and assumes a highly technical user,
 - The performance of your proposal very negatively affects the processing pipeline.

-As with code, `ottl` should aim for readability first.
+As with code, OTTL aims for readability first.
 This means:
 - Using short, meaningful, and descriptive names,
 - Ensuring naming consistency across Editors and Converters,
 - Avoiding deep nesting to achieve desired transformations,